Development Environment with VSCode Debugging

 - Live code reloading with

-uvicorn --reload - Remote debugging with VSCode
+uvicorn --reload - Remote debugging with VSCode and

 Getting Started

-1. Start the Development Container
+1. Start the Development Stack

-docker compose up
+docker compose up -d

 2. Attach the VSCode Debugger